annasuzan/annasuzan/README.md

 # Hey there, I'm Anna 👋

-### Bringing the world a little closer one commit at a time
+### Bringing the world a little better one commit at a time

 ---
 I am a graduate student at New York University, studying computer science with a focus on software development and on building responsible, sustainable technology.
 Before starting my graduate journey, I worked at SAP Labs in Bangalore for 3 years as an Application Engineer for SAP SuccessFactors.
 I worked on the product's underlying backend infrastructure, enhancing Human Resource management for customers.